ibm-cloud-docs/dns-svcs/custom-resolver.md

 ## Custom resolver status
 {: #cr-statuses}

-The status of a newly-created custom resolver is initially `Critical` because the resolver location is not yet enabled.
+The status of a newly-created custom resolver is initially `Critical` because the resolver location is not fully provisioned.
 The status changes to `Healthy` after the resolver location changes to `Up`.
 {: note}

 The following status definitions apply to the resolver locations: